 Unless your basil starts to lack vigor or lose some color, you shouldn’t need to worry about supplemental fertilization until you transport it inside at the end of the season.

 6. Harvest Harvest Harvest!

 The most abundant basil plants are those that are well-tended and pinched back frequently.
 Start by cutting off the top leaves once the plant has enough leaves to spare.
 This will encourage bushy growth rather than vertical.

 Continue harvesting the ends of branches (a few inches at a time) as the plant matures.

-If well cared for and harvested correctly, a single basil plant can provide tasty leaves throughout the season.
+When carefully harvested, dried and stored, a single basil plant can provide tasty leaves throughout the season.
 If you have a sunny enough window, you may even be able to continue your harvest well into the winter months.